Hab-eeb/Hab-eeb/README.md

 Data Scientist and Data Analyst
 -------------------------------

-Habeeb is graduate of Electrical and Electronics Engineering, a fellow of Hamoye AI Labs and presently a Junior Data Scientist at Zummit Africa.
-He is interested in all things Data, machine learning and AI, loves to work problems using such on cutting edge tools to bring about change that makes lives easier.
+Habeeb is currently pursuing his masters in Data Science, a fellow of Hamoye AI Labs and was a Data Analyst at EntryLevel.
+He is interested in all things Data, machine learning and AI, loves to work on problems using cutting edge tools to bring about change that makes lives easier.

-* 🌍  I'm based in Abuja,Nigeria
+* 🌍  I'm based in Manchester,United Kingdom
 * ✉️  You can contact me at [agbajeh8@gmail.com](mailto:agbajeh8@gmail.com)
 * 🤝  I'm open to collaborating on Computer Vision projects, Deep Learning Projects and any AI/ML Projects